-Many organizations talk about customer loyalty, and some dedicate substantial resources towards building that loyalty.
+Many organizations talk about customer loyalty and brand loyalty, and some dedicate substantial resources towards building that loyalty.
 These efforts can take many forms, from perks and special discounts to “membership” statuses achieved by doing various levels of business with the company.
 While these programs are great, one can’t help but wonder whether they really get to the root of loyalty.
 What is it that builds true loyalty?

 I recently attended a conference featuring James Kane, an author who focuses on business loyalty.
 He presented an interesting perspective that had nothing to do with the programs I mentioned above.
 Loyalty centers around the issue of whether people can trust your brand at a deeper level, a level that goes beyond even your brand promise.
 That trust is much easier to gauge in today’s world of social media.